-Approximately 16 million BY16 chum salmon fry will be reared in net pens and released between 2.0 and 4.0 grams (g) within the Inner Kitoi Bay Section between May 5 and June 1, 2017 (Appendix B1).
+Approximately 23.8 million BY17 chum salmon fry will be reared in net pens and released between 2.0 and 4.0 grams (g) within the Inner Kitoi Bay Section between May 5 and June 1, 2017 (Appendix B1).
 Fry will be reared in saltwater net pens for approximately 14 to 18 weeks.
-Fry will be released in two separate groups in 2017; the first half of the juveniles will be released between May 5 and May 15 and the second group will be released two weeks later.
+Fry will be released in two separate groups in 2018; the first half of the juveniles will be released between May 5 and May 15 and the second group will be released two weeks later.
 The late release group will be split into empty pens that result from the first release.

-Approximately 69 million BY16 pink salmon fry will be reared in net pens and released at 0.8 g within the Inner Kitoi Bay Section between May 5 and May 15, 2017 (Appendix B2).
+Approximately 198 million BY17 pink salmon fry will be reared in net pens and released at 0.8 g within the Inner Kitoi Bay Section between May 18 and May 30, 2018 (Appendix B2).
 The fry will be reared in saltwater net pens for approximately 3 to 9 weeks.

-Approximately 1.0 million BY15 coho salmon smolt will be reared in net pens and released at 20.0 g within the Inner Kitoi Bay Section between June 3 and June 17, 2017 (Appendix B3).
+Approximately 375,000 BY16 coho salmon smolt will be reared in net pens and released at 20.0 g within the Inner Kitoi Bay Section between June 3 and June 17, 2018 (Appendix B3).

-Approximately 400,000 BY16 coho salmon fry will be ponded in June of 2017 and reared at KBH for release to several different locations.
-Due to a BY16 broodstock shortage from environmental factors, the egg collection goal was not achieved; therefore, there will be no releases to Ruth or Jennifer Lakes in 2017.
-Normally, KBH releases 30,000 coho salmon fry into Ruth Lake, 200,000 fry into Upper and Lower Jennifer lakes, and 165,000 fry into Crescent Lake around the middle of July and an additional 28,000 presmolt will be released into Katmai Lake around the beginning of October.
-The Crescent and Katmai lake releases are yet to be determined and will depend on number of surviving fry, but are expected to be around 12,000 presmolt at each location.
-Approximately 350,000 million fry will be retained at KBH for rearing and eventual release within the Inner Kitoi Bay Section as 20.0 g smolt in June of 2018.
+Approximately 1.4 million BY17 coho salmon fry will be ponded in June of 2018 and reared at KBH for release to several different locations.
+After results of single family tracking are received, all high level disease positive eggs will be culled.
+Low level possibility for disease eggs will be segregated and pooled together for remote stocking releases only.
+All negative disease eggs will be segregated and pooled together to make up the Inner Kitoi Bay release grouping.
+Normally, KBH releases 30,000 coho salmon fry into Ruth Lake, 200,000 fry into Upper and Lower Jennifer lakes, and 165,000 fry into Crescent Lake around the middle of July and an additional 30,000 presmolt will be released into Katmai Lake around the beginning of October.
+Approximately 1.4 million fry will be retained at KBH for rearing and eventual release within the Inner Kitoi Bay Section as 20.0 g smolt in June of 2019.

-Approximately 590,000 BY15 LKL sockeye salmon smolt will be reared in net pens in LKL and released at 22.0 g into the Little Kitoi Estuary (LKE) in the first week of June 2017 (Appendix B4).
+Approximately 400,000 BY16 LKL sockeye salmon smolt will be reared in net pens in LKL and released at 24.0 g into the Little Kitoi Estuary (LKE) in the first week of June 2018 (Appendix B4).
 The fish will be transported to LKL in an oxygenated transfer tank and pumped into net pens in the lake for approximately three to five weeks of rearing and imprinting.
 Smolt will then be siphoned from net pens to the estuary at release, which will occur during the peak outmigration of the resident sockeye salmon smolt, which usually occurs the beginning of June.

-Approximately 50,000 BY15 sockeye salmon presmolt will be transferred to Ouzinkie Boat Harbor (OBH) for imprinting and release.
+Approximately 55,000 BY16 sockeye salmon presmolt will be transferred to Ouzinkie Boat Harbor (OBH) for imprinting and release.
 The fish will be transported to OBH in an oxygenated transfer tank and pumped into net pens in the harbor for approximately three to four weeks of rearing and imprinting.
-Release will occur around the first week of June at approximately 22.0 g.
+Release will occur around the first week of June at approximately 24.0 g.

-Approximately 616,000 BY16 sockeye salmon eggs (Saltery) are currently incubating at KBH and will be reared and released into LKL and OBH in 2017 and 2018.
-Approximately 100,000 BY15 presmolt (LKL) will be released directly into LKL in October 2016.
+Approximately 783,000 BY17 sockeye salmon eggs (Saltery) are currently incubating at KBH and will be reared and released into LKL and OBH in 2018 and 2019.
+Approximately 100,000 BY17 presmolt (LKL) will be released directly into LKL in October 2018.